School Feature:Â The Learning Place

 The Learning Place was founded in September 2004.

-On Monday September 8th 2004, The Learning Place (TLP) opened her doors to full-time Montessori operations.
-Twelve (12) students including two with special needs resumed on that bright first day of school.
-We opened up with two classrooms and gradually opened up others as we grew.
+On Monday, September 8th, 2004, The Learning Place (TLP) opened its doors to full-time Montessori operations.
+Twelve (12) students, including two with special needs, resumed on that bright first day of school.
+We started with two classrooms and gradually opened others as we grew.
 Our first year recorded rapid growth and visible student development.
-We actively engaged in hands-on activities; our students were happy, learning and always looked forward to coming to school.
-By the end of the second year, we had filled up to capacity and developed a wait-list for student admissions.
+We actively engaged in hands-on activities; our students were happy, learning, and always looked forward to coming to school.
+By the end of the second year, we had reached capacity and developed a waitlist for student admissions.
 Our students flourished!

-Approximately 950 students have passed through our doors either for full time schooling, our aftercare programme or holiday care (summer camp).
-We are delighted to note that most of our Alumni have, and still encourage us with positive feedback.
+Approximately 950 students have passed through our doors either for full-time schooling, our aftercare program, or holiday care (summer camp).
+We are delighted to note that most of our Alumni have encouraged us with positive feedback and still do.

-We remain focused and committed to our vision and in doing so, are intent on improving the caliber of facilities available to our children.
-More than ten years on, we have remained accomplished and foremost in our delivery of first hand foundational education to children.
+We remain focused and committed to our vision and, in doing so, are intent on improving the caliber of facilities available to our children.
+More than ten years on, we have remained accomplished and at the forefront in delivering first-hand, foundational education to children.

-Each Toddler’s House (Children aged 1-3years) and Children’s House class (3-6years) is staffed by a Montessori Directress, Directress Assistant and Classroom Support Assistants.
-The teams in our Elementary classes (6-12years) comprise of a Montessori Directress and Directress Assistant.
-The academic staff thrive under the leadership of our Head of School.
+Each Toddler’s House (Children aged 1-3years) and Children’s House class (3-6years) is staffed by a Montessori Directress, Directress Assistant, and Classroom Support Assistants.
+The teams in our Elementary classes (6-12years) comprise a Montessori Directress and a Directress Assistant.
+The academic staff thrives under the leadership of our Head of School.

-The Administrative Team manage operational aspects of the school.
-They also provide relationship management services and co-ordinate the admissions process.
+The Administrative Team manages operational aspects of the school.
+They also provide relationship management services and coordinate the admissions process.

 What is the curriculum/teaching methodology?

-THE Learning Place (TLP) is a generative Montessori school for children aged 1 – 12 years old.
-TLP is grouped into four main segments namely Toddlers’ House: 0-3 years; Children’s House 3-6 years , Lower elementary 6-9 years and Upper Elementary 9-12years.
+THE Learning Place (TLP) is a generative Montessori school for children aged 1-12 years.
+TLP is grouped into four main segments namely Toddlers’ House: 0-3 years; Children’s House 3-6 years, Lower elementary 6-9 years and Upper Elementary 9-12years.
 Each segment has its own unique curriculum based on the Montessori philosophy.

-What is the Ratio of Teacher to Students?
+What is the Ratio of teachers to students?

 Toddler’s House – 5:1